jmjf/to4ft/README.md

 `openapi-transformer-toolkit` inspired generating code from OpenAPI specs and got me on the spec-first bandwagon.
 Thank you Nearform team.

-`oas2tb4fastify` copies the core code from `schema2typebox` to do schema translation.
+`oas2tb4fastify` borrows heavily from the core code from `schema2typebox` to do schema translation.
 Thank you xddq.

 ## Motivation